Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 This is to explain that I'm aware that green and dark tones of the leaves of the lemons clash somewhat with the text - making it harder to read - and to explain why this is so.

 The white and the yellow pose no such issues and work quite nice; as do the textures and the creases of the actual tea towel, in my opinion.

+I finally decided to cut the "so fresh" words from the background, as it's dark color clashed to much with the text on the page; and I set the background to repeat horizontally, resulting in a quite nice effect on mobile phones screen sizes.

 ### ***Merch***